oracle-livelabs/database/ahf/ahf-autoupgrade-intro/ahf-autoupgrade-intro.md

 In this lab, you will:
 * Install AHF
-* Upgrade AHF from Software Stage Location
+* Upgrade AHF from Software Stage location
-* Apply AHF Framework and Metadata Updates
+* Apply AHF metadata and framework updates

 ### Prerequisites